Small boats crisis risking community cohesion, Kemi Badenoch claims

 The “one-in, one out” agreement, which will begin operating on Wednesday, will see migrants ineligible to stay in the UK sent back to France, in exchange for taking those who have links to Britain.

-As she visited a farm in her Saffron Walden constituency on Tuesday, Mrs Badenoch was asked whether she believed descriptions of the small boats crisis as a “tinderbox” were an appropriate part of the public debate around migration.
+As she visited a farm in her North West Essex constituency on Tuesday, Mrs Badenoch was asked whether she believed descriptions of the small boats crisis as creating a “tinderbox” were an appropriate part of the public debate around migration.

 The Conservative leader told the PA news agency: “If you were to speak to the mothers who were protesting outside the hotel in Epping, they will tell you that a crime had been committed and that’s what they’re protesting.”